alsobluestar/percent/README.md

-A random project like a shitposting
+Random project like a shitposting